ofiscal/tax.co/branches/branches.md

 I don't remember what I did or what the result was -- would have to look through the history of diffs to find out.

+# time-to-save-for-a-month

+Finds how long it would take a household to save for a month, if in that month they had to spend what they spent during the time of the survey.

+Most salient result: No matter how I sliced it, around half of households spend more than they earn, but around a fifth save more than 2/3 of their income.

 # vaex

 Using Pandas, tax.co can throw memory errors on an 8GB system.